annotated-types/annotated-types/README.md

 We do not specify what behaviour should be expected for predicates that raise an exception.
-For example `Annotated[int, Predicate(str.isdigit)]` might silently skip invalid constraints, or statically raise an error; or it might try calling it and then propogate or discard the resulting `TypeError: descriptor 'isdigit' for 'str' objects doesn't apply to a 'int' object` exception.
+For example `Annotated[int, Predicate(str.isdigit)]` might silently skip invalid constraints, or statically raise an error; or it might try calling it and then propagate or discard the resulting `TypeError: descriptor 'isdigit' for 'str' objects doesn't apply to a 'int' object` exception.
 We encourage libraries to document the behaviour they choose.